Seven Component Regulated LED Lamp

 Digi-Key 1-800-DIGIKEY http://www.digikey.com/

-to FC's Solar Circuits page.
+Back to FC's LED Circuits page.